google/fhir-gateway/README.md

    allowed-queries.
 The intended use of this checker is to override all other access-checkers for certain user-defined criteria.
 The user defines their criteria in a config file and if the URL query matches an entry in the config file, access is granted.
-An example of this is the file:
+An example of this is:
    [`hapi_page_url_allowed_queries.json`](https://github.com/google/fhir-access-proxy/blob/main/resources/hapi_page_url_allowed_queries.json).
    To use the file, set the `ALLOWED_QUERIES_FILE` variable:
     ```shell